 - The capacity of the PV System to be installed should not exceed 5 kWp.
 PV System above 5 kWp will not be

-Prospective Prosumers are strongly advised to seek information from a qualified person in the field prior to engaging into
+PV System above 5 kWp will not be accepted.
+Prospective Prosumers are strongly advised to seek information from a qualified person in the field prior

 - PV SSDG installations should fully comply with all conditions set out in the applicable SSDG Grid Code and its

 - Electricity contract account of eligible Prosumers is classified under the appropriate Prosumer Category upon

 - Prospective Prosumers should not have already benefitted grid-access for an SSDG installation under a previous

 - Prospective Prosumers do not install more than one SSDG installation on the same premises.